 Then you have to find the swap sections and enter their swap rates into excel so that you can compare brokers’ swap rates later.

-How Can You Find Brokers with Favorable Swap Rates?
+How to Find Brokers with the best Swap Rates?

 Most of the websites have a section that shows the swap rates but some of them don’t.